Can't Bring This Down

 "Can't Bring This Down" is a single recorded by American recording artist Bridgit Mendler, featuring American rapper and musician Pell.
 The single was released digitally to retailers on March 17, 2017 via Black Box.
 The single has been described as a smooth R&B song.

 Music video

 The visual for "Can't Bring This Down" was directed by Vladimir Sepetov.
 It contains "soothing, psychedelic visuals".
 The music video was released on May 12, 2017.

-Mendler spoke about the video, saying: